 Zoning Board of Appeals

-The Zoning Board of Appeals is currently seeking interested persons to fill a vacancy for a 3-year term.
+The Zoning Board of Appeals is currently seeking interested persons to fill a vacancy for a 3-year term as an alternate member.
 The commission will hear and decide appeals where it is alleged there is an error in any order, requirement, decision, or determination made by an administrative officer in the enforcement of Division I of the Land Management Code of the Annotated Code of Maryland or any law adopted under that division by the Board of Alderman.
 The commission will hear and decide special exceptions to the terms of the zoning regulations on which the Zoning Board of Appeals is required to pass under the zoning regulations and authorize on appeal in specific cases a variance from the terms of the City’s zoning regulations.
 Meetings are held the fourth (4th) Tuesday of each month starting at 7:00 p.m.
-Interested individuals should send a cover letter and a current resume via email to Carreanne Eyler firstname.lastname@example.org by 3 p.m. on Friday, October 23, 2020.
+Interested individuals should send a cover letter and a current resume via email to Carreanne Eyler email@example.com by 3 p.m. on Friday, January 29, 2020.

 For additional information regarding these commissions, councils, program review panels and boards, please contact Pam Stocksdale at 301-600-1184.

 The City of Frederick is seeking individuals interested in serving on their Neighborhood Advisory Councils as a volunteer coordinator.
 The term of each volunteer coordinator is 2 years.
 Volunteer coordinators must be a resident of the relevant NAC area.
 (View designated Neighborhood Advisory Council map (PDF)).

 Interested individuals should send a letter of interest and a recent resume to Allen Etzler, Public Information and Community Outreach Coordinator, 101 N. Court Street, Frederick, MD 21701 or email Allen.